-Quizzing ZARIOT and The @ Company on the point, they received an unexpected response and one that opens a raft of opportunities to innovatively secure and simplify device administration, customer access and GDPR overhead.
+Quizzing ZARIOT and Atsign on the point, they received an unexpected response and one that opens a raft of opportunities to innovatively secure and simplify device administration, customer access and GDPR overhead.

 End-to-End NOT End-to-Environment

-The ZARIOT/@ Company solution is not “device to environment”, it is true “end-toend”.
+The ZARIOT/Atsign solution is not “device to environment”, it is true “end-to-end”.

-The @platform exclusively enables encrypted communication, only between the end entities, and this is achieved by using an @platform secondary server as a proxy.
+The atPlatform exclusively enables encrypted communication, only between the end entities, and this is achieved by using an atPlatform secondary server as a proxy.